Yoons-B1/TotalScheduler-V2.1-Integrated-Control-System/README.md

 ---

 ### 2. Main PC Setup
-> 💡 Tip: A mini PC is sufficient for the main control PC. (ex: N150)
+> 💡 Tip: A mini PC is sufficient for the main control PC. (e.g., N150)

 * Run: